• Skip to primary navigation

 • It is extremely easy to prepare this light and creamy Turkish dessert with a few ingredients you might have in your fridge/pantry.

-• You can prepare it in advance, it tastes even better after a day or two!
+• Just like Tavuk Göğsü - Turkish Chicken Breast Pudding, you can prepare this delicious almond pudding in advance, it tastes even better after a day or two!

-• It is perfect for sudden sweet cravings, Keskul will be ready in just 25 minutes.
+• Keskul is perfect for sudden sweet cravings, Keskul will be ready in just 25 minutes.

 • Milk - I prefer full-fat milk for milk-based desserts but you can substitute it with semi-skimmed or skimmed milk.
 You can use almond milk if you have a dairy intolerance.

-• Vanilla paste - It is a great flavouring for milk-based desserts.
-Vanilla beans are the best option if you have them or you can use a good quality vanilla extract.
+• Vanilla paste - It is a great flavoring for milk-based desserts.
+Vanilla beans are the best option if you have them or you can use a good-quality vanilla extract.

 • Ground almond - It is also called almond flour.
 You can buy it from most large supermarkets.